About Keystone Camp

 How does camp worK?

-Every summer Keystone hosts a one week camp for boys and then a month later a one week camp for girls.
+Every summer Keystone hosts a one-week camp for girls and a few weeks later a one-week camp for boys.

 Keystone rents the facilities of Promised Land Camp